Gabrjiele/siglip2-naflex-search/README.md

 <summary><h2>Database management</h2></summary>

 Embeddings are stored in SQLite with automatic management:
-- Only modified nor new files are re-indexed
+- Only modified or new files are re-indexed
 - Deleted files can be cleaned up with `--cleanup` flag
 - Each entry stores filepath, timestamp, embedding, and file type